301 vs 302 Redirects: What's the Difference?

 Google's official position has evolved over the years:

 Google treats long-standing 302s similarly to 301s eventually, but the transition is slower and unpredictable.
-A 301 sends an immediate, unambiguous signal.
+[3] A 301 sends an immediate, unambiguous signal.
 A 302 forces Google to guess your intent.
+Google's John Mueller has said that while they can figure out permanent moves from 302s, "it's much easier if you just use a 301."
+[4]

 Bing is stricter.
 A 302 tells Bing the move is temporary, full stop.
 Bing is less likely to transfer ranking signals through a 302.